Layers of Serenity and Vibrance: A Day Painted in Kaohsiung

 Important Precautions:

-• • Use licensed taxis or ride-hailing apps
+• • Use metered taxis or ride-sharing apps to avoid overcharging.

 Getting there